Ati-netauto/helloworld/README.md

 # Description
 Aim of this project is to create a simple hello-World application using Terraform ,AWS and NodeJs.

-Below section describes how each element will be used in the successful creation of the application on AWS
+Following section describes how each element will be used in the successful creation of the application on AWS

 ## Terraform
 Tearraform is an open source infrastructure as a code tool which will be used to create required infrastructure in AWS